lewis-revill/morello-sdk/docs/MORELLO-PCUABI-ENV.md

-  --linux             builds linux for Morello --kselftest         builds kselftest for Morello --c-apps            builds example c applications for Morello --rootfs            builds the rootfs for Morello
+  --linux             builds linux for Morello --kselftest         builds kselftest for Morello --c-apps            builds example c applications for Morello --rootfs            builds a busybox based rootfs for Morello

   --clean             cleans all the selected projects

-  --install           [DO NOT USE THIS OPTION OUTSIDE OF A CONTAINER]

   --help              this help message
 ```